FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 The code is available under an Apache2 license [on Github](https://github.com/FusionAuth/fusionauth-example-rails-oauth).

-It is worth mentioning that we walked through securing a Ruby on Rails API with JWTs [in a previous post](https://fusionauth.io/blog/2020/06/11/building-protected-api-with-rails-and-jwt/) where we dove into the composition of a JWT with regards to user authorization.
-In the following post, we will use the same process of securing our web application by validating a JWT that will be provided by the authentication process.
+In a [previous post](https://fusionauth.io/blog/2020/06/11/building-protected-api-with-rails-and-jwt/), we demonstrated how to encode, decode, and verify the authenticity of a JWT to [secure a Ruby on Rails API](https://fusionauth.io/blog/2020/06/11/building-protected-api-with-rails-and-jwt/).
+In this post, we will leverage those same concepts with FusionAuth being the authentication provider issuing the token.

+It is worth noting that we will be referring to a `JWT` and `access token` interchangeably.
+A JWT is simply the access token format issued by FusionAuth that we will be using.

 ## Prerequisites
 - Rails 6